AhmedMKhattab/AoUPRS/README.md

    __How to set up a Dataproc cluster:__
    - __Hail MT:__
-     Requires more resources and from our experience, you need to allocate 300 workers.
+     Requires more resources.
+From our experience, you need to allocate 300 workers.
 It's expensive but you end up saving time and money because the kernel crashes with lower resources.

         __Cost when running:__ $72.91 per hour
         __Main node:__ 4CPUs, 15GB RAM, 150 GB Disk
         __Workers (300):__ 4CPUs, 15GB RAM, 150GB Disk

     - __Hail VDS:__
-      The defualt resources will mostly suffice but if you have a big score and want to run it faster, use preemptible workers which are a lot more cheaper.
+      The default resources will mostly suffice, but if you have a big score and want to run it faster, use preemptible workers which are much cheaper.

         __Cost when running:__ $0.73 per hour
         __Main node:__ 4CPUs, 15GB RAM, 150 GB Disk
         __Workers (2):__ 4CPUs, 15GB RAM, 150GB Disk

 ** AoUPRS gives you the option to save the output files locally or to the cloud.
-We recommend to always save to the cloud as the the local files will be deleted with the deletion of Hail environment.
+We recommend always saving to the cloud as the local files will be deleted with the deletion of the Hail environment.

 2. __Importing the Packages__